-- APPLICATIONS
+APPLICATIONS

-by Prof. L. Jolissaint Beyond working in the PLACID coronagraph model, the student will also continue the development of an earlier research that was started by a previous METEOR group: a deep analysis of the impact of optimal turbulence and noise on the images of a stellar object, from the simplest case of a seeing limited observation to the most complex case, i.e. an adaptive optics fed coronagraph.
+Beyond working in the PLACID coronagraph model, the student will also continue the development of an earlier research that was started by a previous METEOR group: a deep analysis of the impact of optimal turbulence and noise on the images of a stellar object, from the simplest case of a seeing limited observation to the most complex, i.e. an adaptive optics fed coronagraph.
 Thanks to these first simulations, our group has been able to understand better the need for AO in the context of a coronagraph, but there is still much to do to push the analysis further.
 At the end, this understanding will be used in the development of the DAG coronagraph reduction software, so this research is critical for the success of PLACID observations.

-- MAIN PROGRESSION STEPS -
+MAIN PROGRESSION STEPS

-• getting to understand about coronagraphs and extreme adap-

-tive optics, by discussions with the team and literature study; understanding previous ME-TEOR work and results;

-- continue to push forward the research on coronagraph limitations; simulating PLACID and laboratory verifications; - Documenting the results, preparing for an oral presentation.
+- getting to understand about coronagraphs and extreme adaptive optics, by discussions with the team and literature study; understanding previous METEOR work and results; - continue to push forward the research on coronagraph limitations; simulating PLACID and laboratory verifications; - Documenting the results, preparing for an oral presentation.

-- EVALUATION
+EVALUATION

-The evaluation will be done via an oral presentation (50%) and the project's results report (50%).
+The evaluation will be done via an oral presentation and the project's results report.